KerasirovED/SuperGroupFilterBot/readme.md

 3. Configure the bot:

    - Create a new bot on Telegram and get the API token.
-   - Rename `config.example.py` to `config.py` and add your API token.
+   - Rename `.env.example` to `.env` and specify your parameters there.

 4. Run the bot: